sequelize/cli/README.md

 ### Configuration file

 By default the CLI will try to use the file `config/config.js` and `config/config.json`.
 You can modify that path either via the `--config` flag or via the option mentioned earlier.
-Here is how a configuration file might look like (that's is the one that `sequelize init` generates):
+Here is how a configuration file might look like (this is the one that `sequelize init` generates):

 ```json
 {